Inca Trail Availability & Permits 2026!

 The Inca Trail is one of the most popular treks in the world, and as such, availability is limited.
 If you are planning to hike the Inca Trail, it is important to book your trip well in advance.
 The availability of the Inca Trail is affected by a number of factors, including the time of year, the number of people in your group, and the number of spaces regulated by the Peruvian state.

-Don’t wait until next year – book now to ensure you get your preferred start date.
+Don't wait until next year: book now to ensure you get your preferred start date and begin your next adventure.

 WHY CHOOSE US?